CyberPunkMetalHead/Binance-volatility-trading-bot/README.md

 ## READ BEFORE USE
 1. If you use the `TEST_MODE: False` in your config, you will be using REAL money.
-2. To ensure you do not do this, ALWAYS check the `TES_MODE` configuration item in the config.yml file..
+2. To ensure you do not do this, ALWAYS check the `TEST_MODE` configuration item in the config.yml file..

 ## Usage